suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 * There were some variables with missing itemids in(https://github.com/USC-Melady/Benchmarking_DL_MIMICIII/blob/master/preprocessing/config/99plusf.csv) , in those cases, I gathered the missing itemids manually, which are highlighted in bold in the Variable section of my PLAN https://github.com/suvdzul/Reproduce-RNN-paper/blob/main/PLAN.md.
 * Not sure how they calculated ICU stay admission years, but I calculated as the median of anchor_year_group + year of intime - anchor_year.
 * Not sure if they excluded non-first admissions, but I only included first admission in the ICU.
 * The aggregation for ICD-9 codes were unclear, for instance, if a patient was billed three times for ICD codes belonging to the same diagnosis group, how was that aggregated by SUM/COUNT or MAX?
-I chose MAX as it made more sense for multi-class classification task.
+I chose MAX as it made more sense for multi-task classification problem.
 * Itemid = 223262 - Label Insulin-Humalog 75/25 was listed as Insulin-Regular in the original study, so I kept it that way.
 * Perhaps it was because of the way I calculated admityear, but there was no admission record for 2008 included in the final cohort